Microswimmer: Types

 Strategies for the fabrication of microswimmers include two-photon polymerisation 3D printing, photolithography, template-assisted electrodeposition, or bonding of a living component to an inanimate one by exploiting different strategies.
 More recent approaches exploit 4D printing, which is the 3D printing of stimuli-responsive materials.
 Further functionalization is often required, either to enable a certain type of actuation, e.g., metal coating for magnetic control or thermoplasmonic responses, or as part of the application, if certain characteristics are required for e.g., sensing, cargo transport, controlled interactions with the environment, or biodegradation.

+Microswimmers can also be categorized by their propulsion methods, and two primary methods are used: self-propulsion and external-field propulsion.
+In self-propulsion, a chemical fuel is coated over the robot that reacts with the liquid environment to create bubbles that propel the robot.
+External-field propulsion offers more variety, using optical, magnetic, acoustic, or electric fields.
+External field is better suited for biological applications as it will not need chemical fuels that produce pollutants that may be harmful to the host that the microswimmers are servicing including films and chemicals that may be biocompatible.
+This propulsive method also provides higher spatial resolution and more controllability, with recent advancements enabling three-dimensional movement enhancing the flexibility and functionality of microswimmers.

 Natural microswimmers

 Motile systems have developed in the natural world over time and length scales spanning several orders of magnitude, and have evolved anatomically and physiologically to attain optimal strategies for self-propulsion and overcome the implications of high viscosity forces and Brownian motion, as shown in the diagram on the right.

 Some of the smallest known natural motile systems are motor proteins, i.e., proteins and protein complexes present in cells that carry out a variety of physiological functions by transducing chemical energy into mechanical energy.
 These motor proteins are classified as myosins, kinesins, or dyneins.
 Myosin motors are responsible for muscle contractions and the transport of cargousing actin filaments as tracks.
 Dynein motors and kinesin motors, on the other hand, use microtubules to transport vesicles across the cell.
 The mechanism these protein motors use to convert chemical energy into movement depends on ATP hydrolysis, which leads to a conformation modification in the globular motor domain, leading to directed motion.

+Apart from motor proteins, enzymes, traditionally recognized for their catalytic functions in biochemical processes, can function as nanoscale machines that convert chemical energy into mechanical action at the molecular dimension.
+Diffusion of various enzymes (e.g. urease, and catalase), measured by fluorescent correlated spectroscopy (FCS), increases in a substrate-dependent manner.
+Moreover, when enzymes are membrane-bound, their catalytic actions can drive lipid vesicle movement.
+For instance, lipid vesicles integrated with enzymes such as transmembrane adenosine 5'-triphosphatase, membrane-bound acid phosphatase, or urease exhibit enhanced mobility correlating with the enzymatic turnover rate.
+Through an enzyme cascade, a single initial substrate of enzyme can orchestrate the dynamics of separate enzyme-attached microswimmer populations, facilitating enhanced diffusion and positive chemotaxis.